SciRuby/sciruby.com/source/_posts/2016-10-24-gsoc-2016-port-nmatrix-to-jruby.markdown

 ### Other dtypes

-We have tried implementing float dtypes using jblas `FloatMatrix`. jblas was used instead of Commons Math as the latter uses Field Elements for Floats and it had some issues with Reflection and TypeErasure.
-However, it resulted in errors due to precision.
+I have tried implementing float dtypes using `FloatMatrix` class provide by jblas.  jblas was used instead of Commons Math as the latter uses `Field Elements` for Floats and it had some issues with `Reflection` and `Type Erasure`.
+However, using jblas resulted in errors due to precision.

 ## Code Organisation and Deployment